pyrustic/paradict/README.md

 ```

 ## Binary serialization
-Packer and Unpacker are the foundation classes for serializing and deserializing data.
+`Packer` and `Unpacker` are the foundation classes for serializing and deserializing data.
 These classes process data iteratively and on top of them, two functions, pack and unpack, do the same thing but in bulk.

-Two additional functions, load and dump offer to read and write binary files.
+Two additional functions, `pack_into` and `unpack_from` offer to read and write binary files.

 ### Using the Packer class
 The Packer constructor accepts `type_ref` as argument.